 Track Manager

 This user shall be authorized to add or remove track, or close track for maintenance.
 All track changes and decisions will need to go through the wayside controllers, as they will need to know which track to controller.

+This user shall also be authorized to assign track blocks to track regions.

 Other Wayside Controllers